Zealand-3B-2022E/coffeshop-NordicAngel/README.md

 Foreach over the list and print out the price and strength for every object.

 ### 7 Add a discount property
-The shop owner now wants a way to give discount then people order a coffee.
+The shop owner now wants a way to give discount when people order a coffee.

 Implement a property discount in the coffee class.